tsabunkar/play_javascript_basics/hosting/host.md

 ---------------------------------------------------------------------------------------------------------------
 NOTE: (ex- overwrite_4.js)
-Values that cannot change in programming are known as immutable, while values that can be changed are mutable.
+Values that cannot change in programming are known as immutable, while values that can be changed are mutable. (overides previous value)

 Although const values cannot be reassigned, they are mutable as it is possible to modify the properties of objects declared with const.

 ---------------------------------------------------------------------------------------------------------------